 If you think you are the only one who has fears going to the dentist, think again.
-Many people suffer from dental anxiety in Phoenix AZ.
-But in order to protect your teeth and gums so you can enjoy optimal dental health for the rest of your life, you need to have them examined and treated by a dentist regularly.
+Many people suffer from dental anxiety.
+Be sure to protect your teeth and gums so you can enjoy optimal dental health for the rest of your life.
+You’ll need to have a dentist examine and treat them regularly.
 To make it easier for you to look forward to your next appointment, here are some sedation dentistry facts you should know.

 Sedation Really Works

 If you choose to receive sedation intravenously or with a pill, you will not have to worry about experiencing much discomfort during your visit.
 The medication works helps to induce a calm and pleasant mental state so patients remain as relaxed as possible.
-Many people who choose to be sedated often do not remember their dental experience.
+Many people who choose sedation often do not remember their dental experience.

 It Is Completely Safe